Medical Experts

 Quick Answers for Clinicians

-Myelodysplastic syndromes (MDSs) may present similarly to other conditions associated with cytopenias, dysplasia, or clonality.
-Dysplasia or cytopenia may be induced by nutritional deficiencies (eg, of vitamin B12, folate, or copper), toxins (eg, arsenic, lead, zinc, or alcohol), drugs (eg, chemotherapeutic agents), infections (eg, HIV), congenital disorders (eg, congenital dyserythropoietic anemia), paroxysmal nocturnal hemoglobinuria (PNH), and anemias (eg, sideroblastic anemia, aplastic anemia).
-These conditions can be distinguished from MDSs using a combination of morphologic findings, clinical presentation, detailed history, and laboratory testing (potentially including cytogenetics and molecular testing).
+Myelodysplastic syndromes (MDSs) may present similarly to other conditions associated with cytopenias, dysplasias, or clonality.
+Dysplasia or cytopenia may be induced by nutritional deficiencies (eg, of vitamin B12, folate, or copper), toxins (eg, arsenic, lead, zinc, or alcohol), drugs (eg, chemotherapeutic agents), infections (eg, HIV), congenital disorders (eg, congenital dyserythropoietic anemia), paroxysmal nocturnal hemoglobinuria (PNH), chronic inflammation (eg, VEXAS syndrome), and anemias secondary to another etiology (eg, sideroblastic anemia, aplastic anemia).
+These conditions can be distinguished from MDSs using a combination of morphologic findings, clinical presentation, detailed history, and laboratory testing, including cytogenetics and molecular testing.

 Finally, an MDS in the presence of prominent myeloproliferative features (eg, thrombocytosis, megakaryocytic proliferation, or leukocytosis) is more appropriately characterized as a myelodysplastic/myeloproliferative neoplasm (MDS/MPN).